Dental Bridge Bethesda, MD

 How should I maintain the health of my dental bridge?

 Your dental bridge will need some additional oral hygiene care.
-You should ensure that you are brushing in and around your dental bridge to prevent food residue from getting caught in the hardware.
-Because dental bridges are completely external, unlike dental implants which are protected by your own soft tissues, you should also avoid eating excessively crunchy or chewy foods as this may damage your dental restoration.
+You should brush in and around your dental bridge to prevent food residue from getting caught in the hardware.
+Because dental bridges are completely external, unlike dental implants, which are protected by your soft tissues, you should also avoid eating excessively crunchy or chewy foods, as this may damage your dental restoration.

 How long will my dental bridge last?